 - 45 mg

 Since the 45-mg tablet contains more medication than the 15-mg tablet, you may pay more for it.
-And other factors, like your insurance plan and the pharmacy you use may also impact your cost for the drug.
+And other factors, such as your insurance plan and the pharmacy you use, may also affect your cost for the drug.

 To find out what your cost of Rinvoq may be, call your doctor’s office, insurance provider, or pharmacy.

 Rinvoq only comes as a brand-name drug.
 It’s not currently available in a generic version.
 A generic drug is an exact copy of the active drug in a brand-name medication, but generics tend to cost less.